Peterbilt Air Cleaner Lights

 All Boogey Lights® LED strips are COMMON CATHODE LEDS.
 They share a common ground and will only work with positively switched controllers.
 Most LED strips on the market today are COMMON ANODE because the controller technology used to power them is less expensive to manufacture.
 However they're not nearly as bright and are an overall inferior design when compared with COMMON CATHODE LEDs.

 Installation takes about an hour per breather.
+You can download the Installation Manual directly from our website to get an idea of what's involved.
 Here are the basic steps.

 - Remove the top of the breather.
 There are usually 4 bolts.
 Take the top of the breather to a workbench or flat surface where it's easier to work on it.